rh-lab-q/bkrdoc/README.md

 - **bkrdoc** has no external dependencies.

 ### 2.2 Installation process
-Instalation is very simple.
+Installation is very simple.
 You have two choices.
 First is to download rpm from [bkrdoc](https://pypi.python.org/pypi/bkrdoc) pypi and easily install it.
 Second choice is to download whole project and after that run setup.py script in bkrdoc folder.
-For executing setup.py file you need to run this standart `python setup.py install` command.
+For executing setup.py file you need to run this standard `python setup.py install` command.

 ## 3. Using
 ### 3.1 Basic usage
 After installation of bkrdoc rpm you can easily run bkrdoc by typing bkrdoc in command line.
-You can see on this examples:
+You can see on these examples:
 ```
 for analysis:
 bkrdoc analysis [analysis-options] [BeakerLib_test.sh]